-Some vehicle applications will utilize an inductive signature circuit to monitor the shift solenoids functionally.
+All vehicle applications will utilize an inductive signature circuit to monitor the shift solenoids functionally.
 The ISIG circuit monitors the current signature of the shift solenoid as the solenoid is commanded on.
 A solenoid that functions properly will show a characteristic decrease in current as the solenoid starts to move.
 If the solenoid is malfunctioning, the current will not change (P1714 SSA, P1715 SSB).
+The lack of communication between the ISIG chip and the PCM microprocessor is also monitored (P1636).